-Biographical information for Mark W. Wong, our President and Chief Executive Officer, can be found under the section titled "Directors and Executive Officers-Information Regarding Our Board of Directors, Corporate Governance and Executive Officers-Information Regarding the Nominees" beginning on page 10.
+Biographical information for Mark W. Wong, our former President and Chief Executive Officer, and Elizabeth Horton, our former Chief Financial Officer and Secretary, can be found under the section titled "Directors and Executive Officers-Information Regarding Our Board of Directors, Corporate Governance and Executive Officers-Information Regarding the Nominees" beginning on page 10.